Special Population Support

 Advising & Registration Center

-Information from the Champlain College Advising and Registration Center (ARC) including how to change majors, how to contact your advisor, exam schedules, registration information, and other forms, policies and procedures.
+Information from the Champlain College Registrar's Office including how to change majors, how to contact your advisor, exam schedules, registration information, and other forms, policies and procedures.

 Joe Landsberger's Study Guides and Strategies An international, learner-centric, educational resource.
 This comprehensive site is translated into 30 languages, and includes helpful guides on reading skills, preparing for tests, classroom participation, and research.